Developing Trust and Effective Care Project

 - Has training and education prepared the mental health workforce adequately?

-With the analysis of this data, Gamian-Europe and the EPA will identify key factors to facilitate and improve the therapeutic relationship and policy recommendations to support patients and psychiatrists in this process.
+With the analysis of this data, Gamian-Europe and the EPA have identified key factors to facilitate and improve the therapeutic relationship and policy recommendations to support patients and psychiatrists in this process.
+These outcomes are included in the Report “Developing trust and effective care for people with depression: Patients and Psychiatrists working in partnership”, released in September 2020.

-For more information on the project or to join by sharing your story, please contact the EPA Brussels Office here.
+For more information on the project, please contact the EPA Brussels Office here.